benhoyt/benhoyt.github.com/writings/2020-06-09-google-analytics-alternatives.md

 <p>More and more web site owners are concerned about the all-seeing Google tracking their users as they browse around the web.
 Google Analytics (GA) is a full featured web-analytics system available for free and, despite the privacy concerns, has become the de facto standard analytics tool for small and large web sites alike.
 However, in recent years a growing number of alternatives are helping break Google's dominance &mdash; in this article we'll look at some of the open-source alternatives.</p>

-<p>GA is by far the biggest player here: BuiltWith <a href="https://trends.builtwith.com/analytics/Google-Analytics">shows</a> that around 86% of the top 100,000 web sites use GA.
+<p>GA is by far the biggest player here: BuiltWith <a href="https://trends.builtwith.com/analytics/Google-Analytics">shows</a> that around 86% of the top 100,000 web sites use it.
 This figure goes down to 64% for the top one million web sites.
 These figures have grown steadily for the past 15 years, since Google acquired Urchin and rebranded it as Google Analytics.</p>

 <p>In addition to privacy concerns, GA is more complex and feature-heavy than the majority of web site owners need, many of whom just want to see how much traffic is going to the pages on their site, and from what sources the traffic is coming from.
 So it's not surprising that a plethora of simpler, more open tools have taken off in the past few years.</p>